gtrafimenkov/markdown-toc/README.md

 - Cross-platform command line utility
   - Windows, Linux, Mac and *bsd (anything the Go compiler will handle)
-- Anchor links are compatible to GFM (Github flavoured Markdown)
+- Anchor links are compatible to GFM (Github flavoured Markdown) and GitLab.
+It is configured using `-style` command line option.
 - Automatic "intelligent" insertion of new TOC
 - Update existing TOCs without moving it
 - Configurable max. and min. header depth